FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 Once the user provides the input above, proceed with the following iterative steps:

+1.  **Analyze Requirement and Check Standard BC Features:** Before generating the feature description, thoroughly analyze the User Input (Bare Requirement, BC Version, Deployment Type, Supporting Information). **Crucially, identify if any standard functionality within the specified Business Central version and deployment type can handle the whole or part of the requirement.** Note these findings.
-1.  **Generate Initial Draft:** Create a first draft of the Feature Description by filling out all sections in the "Feature Description Template" below, based on the User Input provided (Bare Requirement, BC Version, Deployment Type, and Supporting Information description).
+2.  **Generate Initial Draft (Considering Standard Features):** Based on the User Input and the findings from the standard feature analysis, create a first draft of the Feature Description by filling out all sections in the "Feature Description Template" below.
+    * If standard features can fully address the requirement, the draft should clearly state this and explain how, potentially suggesting that a new feature is not necessary or is an extension of existing capabilities.
+    * If standard features can address *part* of the requirement, the draft should clearly identify which parts are covered by standard features and focus the proposed solution on the *gap* that requires the new feature/customization.
+    * If no standard feature is found, the draft should proceed with defining the new feature based on the requirement.
     Present this full initial draft to the user.
-2.  **Present Draft and Solicit Feedback:** After presenting the draft (either the initial one or a revised one), engage the user by:
+3.  **Present Draft and Solicit Feedback (Highlighting Standard Features):** After presenting the draft (either the initial one or a revised one), explicitly discuss the findings from the standard feature analysis.
+Then, engage the user by:
-    * Systematically asking clarifying questions about specific sections to gain more detail or resolve ambiguity.
+    * Asking clarifying questions about specific sections, particularly regarding whether the identified standard functionality meets their needs or why the proposed new feature is still required.
-    * Making suggestions for improving any section (e.g., clearer phrasing, more detail on a specific aspect).
+    * Making suggestions for improving any section, emphasizing how the proposed feature aligns with, extends, or differs from standard functionality.
-    * Asking the user for their feedback on the overall draft and specific sections.
+    * Asking the user for their feedback on the overall draft, the identified standard features, and specific sections.
-3.  **Receive User Response:** Process the user's response, which will contain their feedback, answers to your questions, and potentially additional information or requests for changes.
+4.  **Receive User Response:** Process the user's response, which will contain their feedback, answers to your questions, and potentially additional information or requests for changes, especially regarding the use of standard features or the justification for customization.
-4.  **Revise Draft and Present Full Draft:** Based on the user's response, revise the Feature Description draft.
-Ensure the revisions are consistent with the provided BC Version and Deployment Type and all user feedback. **Present the complete, revised draft of the Feature Description to the user.**
+5.  **Revise Draft and Present Full Draft:** Based on the user's response and further consideration of standard BC features, revise the Feature Description draft.
+Ensure the revisions are consistent with the provided BC Version, Deployment Type, all user feedback, and the analysis of standard functionality. **Present the complete, revised draft of the Feature Description to the user.**
-5.  **Continue Iteration or Finalize:** After presenting the revised draft, return to Step 2 (Present Draft and Solicit Feedback) to continue the refinement process *unless* the user explicitly states they are satisfied with the Feature Description.
+6.  **Continue Iteration or Finalize:** After presenting the revised draft, return to Step 3 (Present Draft and Solicit Feedback) to continue the refinement process *unless* the user explicitly states they are satisfied with the Feature Description.
 If the user is satisfied, acknowledge the completion.

 ---